sn-lab/MouseGoggles/README.md

 	* Run the script and watch the display to verify code and communication is working properly

 # Published Data
 Multiple datasets have been collected for validating and testing different aspects of the MouseGoggles system for neuroscience applications, including 2-photon imaging for visual stimulation, hippocampal electrophysiology for place cell activity during virtual navigation, and video recordings of mouse behaviors during looming stimulus presentation.
-Data, metadata, and code to process and analyze these datasets are included in the [Published Data](https://github.com/sn-lab/MouseGoggles/tree/main/Published%20Data) folder.
-Large raw data files unsuitable for github are hosted on [Figshare](https://figshare.com/articles/dataset/Raw_image_files/24039021).
+Check out our [preprint on Research Square](https://doi.org/10.21203/rs.3.rs-3301474/v1) for explanation and visualization of these datasets.
+Data, metadata, and code to process and analyze these datasets are included in the [Published Data](https://github.com/sn-lab/MouseGoggles/tree/main/Published%20Data) folder of this repository; large raw data files unsuitable for github are hosted on [Figshare](https://figshare.com/articles/dataset/Raw_image_files/24039021).
 To reproduce the published results from each of these datasets, follow the instructions in the [Description of Contents](https://github.com/sn-lab/MouseGoggles/blob/main/Published%20Data/Description%20of%20Contents.md) file, noting the software dependencies listed here:
 ```
 * Matlab 2022b